top of page

 UMPRUM– Academy of Arts, Architecture, and Design in Prague, K.O.V.

-(Concept–Object–Meaning) studio led by associate professor Eva Eisler, bachelor's degree, BA
+(Concept–Object–Meaning) studio led by associate professor Eva Eisler, BA

 Faculty of Architecture, Czech Technical University in Prague–Industrial design, one year